mflorence99/lintel/README.md

 * The rule you're looking for can be quickly found by a partial match to a name you type in the filter bar.
 * A 'cog' tool (like the settings editor in VSCode) supports additional operations, like removing a rule from your configuration.
 * The documentation for any rule is immediately accessible by clicking on the rule name.
-* Lintel is backed by almost 500 Jest unit tests.
+* Lintel is backed by over 500 Jest unit tests.

 ## Settings Options